Criminal Finances Act Course Overview

-Online training for Employees focused around how the Criminal Finances Act 2017 targets corruption, money laundering and tax evasion.
-It aims to recoup more criminal assets and is part of the government’s strategic approach to reducing financial crime.
+Online training for Employees focused around how the Criminal Finances Act (CFA) of 2017 targets corruption, money laundering and tax evasion.
+CFA aims to recoup more criminal assets and is part of the government’s strategic approach to reducing financial crime.

 This new course is appropriate for anyone working in or for UK organisations.